compiler-explorer/ce-ci/README.md

 ## To update the packer image
-* might as well update the git submodule `cd terraform-aws-github-runner; git pull` etc
+* might as well update the git submodule `cd terraform-aws-github-runner; git pull` etc - remember this is _our patched version_ so go ensure that's set up correctly on the right version etc.
 * Then ./build-image.sh
 * Once built you'll need to rerun the `terraform apply`